 Shabti of Iry

 Mummiform shabti wearing a plain tripartite wig with a seshed headband tied at the back added in black.
 The arms are crossed right over left on the chest, and the hands hold a pair of hoes added in black.
-A large rectangular plain basket is painted on the back.
-There are no shoulder straps.
-The faces are poorly modelled, the only detail being the eyes that are painted as large black dots.
+A large rectangular plain basket is painted on the back with no shoulder straps.
+The face is poorly modelled, the only detail being the eyes that are painted as large black dots.
 The front of the feet are missing.
 A vertical column of crudely written inscription on the front of the figures names the owner as Iry.
 Transliteration and translation of the inscription: Wsir Iry mAa-xrw, “The Osiris, Iry, justified”.
 Sticker on the base with handwritten text "ARY".
 From the Egypt Exploration Fund excavations at Abydos: North Cemeteries: Cemetery D, tomb 11.